 Study – Graduate route – Work – Settlement

 NEW – Graduate route visa!
 Available to graduates from UK universities, who have completed a degree course, ie minimum Bachelor level.
 A visa for 2 years (3 years for PhD students), allowing to work for any employer at any skill level without sponsorship, as well as to set up a business in the UK.
 You can come to study for a UK degree, then get a 2-year visa to look for work, then switch to the above – mentioned Skilled Worker visa.
 After 5 years – settlement.
 Graduate visa won’t count towards settlement, so if you are able to find Sponsorship for a Skilled Worker visa sooner, you could start ‘your’ 5 years sooner too.
 It is also a useful visa to buy time to complete 2 years of living together to qualify for an Unmarried Partner visa, which also leads to settlement.

-After 2 years the only option to remain in the UK (without leaving) is a Spouse/Partner visa.
-Very often we see people switching to an Unmarried Partner visa, having met the ‘living together’ requirement while on Tier 5 YMS.
+After 2 years you can switch to a Skilled Worker visa if you have a UK company willing to sponsor you.
+This is great news as such in-country switching wasn’t possible in the past!
+You can also remain in the UK (without leaving) by switching to a Spouse/Partner visa.
+Very often we see people switching to an Unmarried Partner visa, having met the ‘living together’ requirement while on YMS.